Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

+- This season, Nikola Jokic has made 9.4 shots per game, which adds up to 18.1% of his team's total makes.

-- He's attempted 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.
+- Jokic is averaging 2.2 three-point field goal attempts per game this season, which is 5.8% of his team's attempts from beyond the arc.

 - Jokic's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

+- Defensively, the Lakers are 20th in the league, giving up 116.6 points per contest.

-- On the boards, the Lakers are ranked 25th in the league, allowing 44.9 rebounds per contest.
+- The Lakers are the 25th-ranked team in the NBA, allowing 44.9 rebounds per game.

-- In terms of assists, the Lakers are ranked 15th in the NBA, allowing 25.7 per game.
+- In terms of assists, the Lakers have conceded 25.7 per game, 15th in the league.

-- Looking at 3-pointers, the Lakers are ranked 18th in the NBA, giving up 12.5 makes per game.

 Nikola Jokic vs. the Lakers